theogiraudet/Bookshelf/docs/related/guides-and-tools.md

 :link: https://github.com/SnaveSutit/mcworld-performance-dp
 :margin: 0 3 0 0

-This is a datapack to mesure performance of other datapacks or commands directly in game.
+This is a datapack to measure performance of other datapacks or commands directly in game.
 :::

 :::{grid-item-card} 🔧 Suggestion Tweaker